What do Expedia, Salesforce, and Stripe have in common?

 In more complex technical systems, APIs do the equivalent of the Coffee Ordering Interface — enable two-way data, service, and product exchanges.

-Using API services, you can:
+Using API, you can:

 - exchange different types of information (location, payment, analytics, etc.)